 Make 7, Up Yours!

-Memory lane is all warm and fuzzy, but modern times call for new gifs.
-With all the tools available to us these days, you can easily roll your own.
+Memory lane is all warm and fuzzy, but modern times call for new GIFs.
+With all the tools available these days, you can easily roll your own.
 This article explains how to do that on a Mac.
 Windows users are S.O.L. as usual.

 Install the Prerequisites

 Most people use Homebrew as their OS X package manager.
-If you haven’t yet, please visit http://brew.sh/ and follow the installation instructions.
+If you haven’t installed it yet, visit brew.sh and follow the installation instructions.

 $ brew install ffmpeg